·

 Self-Compassion and Acceptance

-I think one of the hardest parts of dealing with and managing chronic health issues / fatigue is acceptance.
-As a therapist I've worked with several people over the years who are also diagnosed with ME/CFS, or other conditions like chronic pain / migraines / long covid etc.
+I think one of the hardest parts of dealing with and managing chronic health issues and fatigue is acceptance.
+As a therapist I've worked with several people over the years who are also diagnosed with ME/CFS, or other conditions like chronic pain, migraines, or long covid.

 Gentle productivity is perfect for you if you're at that point of moving forward, but you still need to be very mindful of what you can actually do.
-I know it can be highly frustrating, but by adopting gentle productivity, you will see much more progress than if you approached everything with a boom/bust attitude.
+I know it can be highly frustrating, but by adopting the gentle productivity approach, you'll see much more progress than if you approached everything with a boom/bust attitude.

 Being flexible with your approach to productivity isn't an excuse for not being productive – it's essential if you want to sustain your progress and growth longer term.